NASPA Games: NASPA Word List

+An updated NASPA word list released in 2023 reinstated more than 100 of the slurs removed in 2020, to many players' frustration.
+The 2023 update also included many new inflected forms of existing words that gave players and lexicographers pause.

 NASPA membership types

 NASPA membership is mandatory for anyone who wishes to compete in sanctioned NASPA tournament play, though NASPA-sanctioned clubs are free to operate independently within the limits of the Code of Conduct.
 There are several categories of membership: